The annual Fark Scary Story Thread is up. The perfect thing to read while waiting for trick or treaters to come…in the dark…

 Here’s another beautiful song from Japan’s Lemon’s Chair.
 However, “Swallowtail,” unlike most of their songs, is available in the U.S. on iTunes, and I think it’s my favorite of their work.

-This is the forth Lemon’s Chair song I’ve put up, and yes, I like them a lot.
+This is the fourth Lemon’s Chair song I’ve put up, and yes, I like them a lot.

 An antiques dealer accused of selling books signed with fake signatures of famous figures on eBay has been found guilty of some of the charges he faced.